 - Using Closest Server Rules in ZENworks locations or network environments to designate certain servers for specific functions (for example, content and collection), and to exclude servers from specific functions or all functions.
-If a Primary Server is not listed in the Closest Server Rule of a location for a particular role, then devices do not attempt to connect to it for that feature. - Using a dedicated server for ZENworks Reporting, instead of installing it on a Primary Server. - Using a dedicated Primary Server or Satellite Server for imaging. - Using a dedicated Primary Server for ZENworks Control Center.
+If a Primary Server is not listed in the Closest Server Rule of a location for a particular role, then devices do not attempt to connect to it for that feature. - Using a dedicated Primary Server or Satellite Server for imaging. - Using a dedicated Primary Server for ZENworks Control Center.
 This is done mainly to control where the administrators upload content to ensure that the load is dedicated to a single Primary Server. - Using Satellite devices for the distribution of content.